Our Lawyers help victims get Justice, Closure and Compensation.

 Taking these steps quickly can help protect your rights and provide the foundation for a strong medical malpractice claim.

-3. Stroke Symptoms Ignored: A doctor might dismiss a patient's early signs of a stroke, such as weakness or slurred speech.
-If the delay in treatment leads to permanent brain damage or disability that could have been avoided with timely intervention, causation exists.
-Conversely, if the patient would have suffered the same level of damage even with immediate treatment, causation would not be present.
+• Stroke Symptoms Ignored – Early warning signs such as weakness or slurred speech are dismissed.
+If treatment delays lead to permanent brain damage that could have been avoided with timely intervention, causation exists.
+If the same level of damage would have occurred despite immediate treatment, there is no causation.

-• Copyright © 2024 Tower Law Office- All Rights Reserved.
+• Copyright 2025 Tower Law Office- All Rights Reserved.

 • Home